Decision Referral: Combining strengths of radiologists and AI

 Decision referral is at the core of our AI concept.
 Here we explain what it is, how it works, and the impact it can have on radiologists' metrics when reporting with Vara.

 The decision referral concept is explained here in easy and accessible terms for an interested audience.
 A few relevant details are being skipped for the sake of brevity.
-More details can be found in our peer-reviewed publication [coming soon].
+More details can be found in our peer-reviewed publication Strategies for integrating artificial intelligence into mammography screening programmes: a retrospective simulation analysis.

 Mammography screening